xkohutka/documentation/dev-environment-setup.md

          * [Start the backend](#start-the-backend)
          * [Using Visual Studio Code](#using-visual-studio-code)
          * [Using IntelliJ IDEA for frontend project execution](#using-intellij-idea-for-frontend-project-execution)

-# Setting up a development environment

-This document describes the process of setting up a development environment for the ASICDE project.

 ## Setting up development environment for backend